John Brennan, our favorite Louisiana cook!

 Chef or marinade injector

-To purchase the equipment needed to deep-fry a turkey, just click on the underlined:
+To purchase the equipment needed to deep-fry a turkey,

 Deep-Frying Turkey Tools and Equipment